 The Commissioner shall send a copy of the decision to the license holder along with a notice informing him or her of the right of appeal in accordance with the provisions of M.G.L. c.
 30A, § 14.

-(f) Notice of License Action.
-The Department shall send notice of the revocation, suspension, limitation, or surrender of a license to all Massachusetts superintendents of schools and to the certification or licensure officers of every state.
+(e) Notice of License Action.
+The Department sends notice of educator license sanctions to appropriate entities including, but not limited to, superintendents of Massachusetts schools, heads of charter and virtual schools, and the National Association of State Directors of Teacher Education and Certification.

-(g) Reinstatement.
+(f) Reinstatement.

 A person whose license has been revoked in accordance with 603 CMR 4.13(6) may again be licensed in Massachusetts only upon a 2/3 vote by the Board.